This post is by Bernie Carr, apartmentprepper.com

 -13 inches or more of stacked phone books

-Unfortunately these are materials not readily found inside most apartment units.
+Unfortunately, materials that can stop a bullet are not readily found inside most apartment units.

 The incident in Jim’s neighborhood had a happy ending as no one got hurt.
 The suspect eventually did come out with his hands up.
 The story never made the news but he found out from the maintenance man that it had been a drug deal, by one of the tenants in the back building, that had gone bad.

 You may live in a building where “nothing like this ever happens.”
+We’ve heard gunshots nearby and know there have been shots fired nearby.
 Each situation is different and you will need to make a quick assessment to determine your next move.
 Best be prepared: Get to know all the possible exits in your building as well as your complex.
 Have a plan just in case.